codymichaud/weather.dashboard/README.md

 # weather.dashboard
-Weather app dashboard where a user can pick various cities and see the seven day forecast
+Weather app dashboard where a user can pick various cities, see the current weather and the 5 day forecast for the selected city.